scbonner/testingtake2/testingtake2/GifTastic/README.md

 # GifTastic
 First APP will consist of Looney Tunes characters on the move and plenty of laughs.

-Week 6 homework involved:
+Week 6 homework involved these topics:

+JSON
 Ajax
+HTTP GET requests
+Server-side APIs
+Ajax
-Api
+Api Calls
-Stop and Start

 Landing page consits of 10 Looney Toon famous characters that when initially clicked on will begin moving.